cchitsiang/awesome-stars/topics.md

 - [ksmandersen/GoogleReporter](https://github.com/ksmandersen/GoogleReporter) - Easily integrate with Google Analytics in your iOS app
 - [janten/keypad-layout](https://github.com/janten/keypad-layout) - Control window layout using Ctrl + Numeric Keypad on macOS
 - [pmq20/node-packer](https://github.com/pmq20/node-packer) - Packing your Node.js application into a single executable.
-- [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QRCode in Swift, support iOS, macOS, watchOS, tvOS, and/or visionOS.
 - [ssbc/patchwork](https://github.com/ssbc/patchwork) - A decentralized messaging and sharing app built on top of Secure Scuttlebutt (SSB).
 - [FabrizioBrancati/SwiftyBot](https://github.com/FabrizioBrancati/SwiftyBot) - How to create a Telegram, Facebook Messenger, and Google Assistant bot with Swift using Vapor on Linux and macOS.
 - [SwifterSwift/SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.